Mehmet564/My_Scripts/MATLAB_files/README.md

 # Number of frames

-This tiny code is used for extracting images from a video by adjusting the number of images per second
+This tiny script is used for extracting images from a video by adjusting the number of images per second